-The Washoe County School District ("District") recognizes the inter-dependency between academic outcomes, attendance, and student behavior.
-Understanding this, it employs Multi-Tiered System of Supports (MTSS) as a preventative, supportive, consistent instructional problem solving framework to support positive student behavior and academic achievement.
+The Washoe County School District (District) recognizes the inter-dependency between academic outcomes, attendance, and student behavior.
+Understanding this, it employs Multi-Tiered System of Supports (MTSS) as a preventative, supportive, consistent instructional problem-solving framework to support positive student behavior and academic achievement.
 If student behavior falls below expectations, school administrators will use the following behavioral guidelines to determine appropriate consequences and/or interventions for student behavior violations.
-In all instances, these guidelines may be modified contingent upon the level of severity of the incident and aligned with age, developmental level and other extenuating circumstances.
-The guidelines are applicable to incidents, whichoccur at school; travel to and from school, during lunch, and while involved in school sponsored-activities.
-In all circumstances, school administrators will make decisions based upon the health, safety and welfare of all students, regardless of real or perceived race, creed, religion, sex, sexual orientation, gender identity, and/or disability status while keeping the focus on student success and the "Pathway" to graduation.
+In all instances, these guidelines and the level of discipline may be modified contingent upon the level of severity of the incident and aligned with age, developmental level and other extenuating circumstances.
+The guidelines are applicable to incidents, whichoccur at school; in some limited cases travel to and from school, during lunch, and while involved in school sponsored activities.
+In all circumstances, school administrators will make decisions based upon the health, safety, and welfare of all students, regardless of real or perceived race, creed, religion, sex, sexual orientation, gender identity, and/or disability statuswhile keeping the focus on student success and the "Pathway" to graduation.

-As referenced multiple times throughout the Matrix, implementation of culturally responsive and restorative practices, social emotional learning, family engagement and MTSS are cornerstone of WCSD's support for student behavioral wellness.
+As referenced multiple times throughout the Matrix, implementation of culturally responsive and restorative practices, social emotional learning, family engagement and MTSS are cornerstone of the District's support for student behavioral wellness.
 Schools should not attempt to implement Restorative Practices without training.
 School leaders are encouraged to reach out to the Department of MTSS-SEL for support.